Doctorate in Education Programs & PhD EdD Degree Programs in Florida

 - Post-secondary Education Administrators – At the post-secondary level education administrators typically oversee the education department in a public or private college or university, although they might find work in the administrative offices that oversee an entire institution.
 A post-secondary administrator may develop academic policies, oversee recruitment efforts, monitor teacher and student performance, participate in admissions and faculty appointment decisions, and weigh in on budgetary issues.
 In 2020, this type of position garnered a median salary of $97,500 according to the BLS.

 Concentration Options for Doctorate in Education Students: Instructional Coordinators

 Students who are interested in creating the curricula and learning materials that will be used by students and teachers throughout a school or district may choose coursework that emphasizes the principles of instructional design and coordination.
 There are many job titles for this type of work, including Curriculum Specialist, Program Administrator, Instructional Designer and Instructional Systems Specialist.
 Duties may include coordinating educational content, developing instructional materials and incorporating current technology in instruction and assessment.
 The median salary for this type of position in 2020 was $66,970 according to the BLS.

 Graduates from a doctorate in education program may find opportunities to contribute to the lives of students of all ages in meaningful and important ways.
 Earning a degree in education can lead to many exciting career opportunities.
 Whether you choose to instruct preschoolers, administer university programs or conduct research as college professors, by completing a doctorate in education you may be prepared to pursue a rewarding career in this essential field.
 Want to avoid taking the GRE?
 You can find Online EdD programs that don’t require a GRE!

-Florida Gulf Coast University
+Florida Atlantic University